How to write a business plan in australia

 • Conduct competitor analysis: Who are the main players in the space?
 What are their strengths and weaknesses?
 How does your business differ?
 This analysis should offer up detailed rundowns of each of your major competitors.

 • Plan your execution: Now that you know what you’re up against and have an idea of how you’ll differ, it’s time to form a more concrete plan.
-The ‘how’ is generally the most difficult aspect of writing a business plan, which is why many owners look for expert assistance like that offered by Succession+.
+The ‘how’ is generally the most difficult aspect of writing a business plan, which is why many owners look for expert assistance.
 Not only will you then get expert advice with Succession+ but your business can earn Qantas Points at the same time if you’re a Qantas Business Rewards member, which you can then use to save on future costs.

 • Plan your marketing strategy: While it could be included in the ‘execution’ phase, marketing is so important that it really deserves its own bullet point.
 Plan out how you will attract business with a budget, a timeline, a marketing strategy and brand messaging.